 There are two reliable ways to reduce video size without losing quality.
 The first is to make your video shorter.
 If you can trim footage off of the beginning or end, that will reduce the size of the file.

 The second method is by removing the audio from your video.
 Most videos will probably benefit from having audio included, but if it’s unnecessary, you can remove it.
 That will decrease the file size without any loss of quality.

-With that out of the way , let’s look at how to make a video file smaller.
+With that out of the way , let’s look at how to compress a video and make a video file smaller.
 If you’d like to jump to a specific platform or app, just use the links below:

 Web based services

 Or, to compare options and see which is best for you, read on!